NHS Mortgages

 Eligibility criteria

-There are a number of strict criteria you will need to match with the government schemes.
-For a mortgage, your eligibility and strength of your application will depend on a number of factors, including affordability, credit history, your income, your NHS pay band, your expenditure and age.
+You will need several strict criteria to match the government schemes.
+For a mortgage, your eligibility and the strength of your application will depend on a number of factors, including affordability, credit history, your income, your NHS pay band, your expenditure and age.

-Don’t worry if you think your credit score might be poor, as there are ways around this issue that might still make getting a mortgage possible.
+Don’t worry if you think your credit score might be poor.
+There are ways around this issue that might still make getting a mortgage possible.

-While you must do your homework, seek professional advice too to ensure you’re in the best position possible.
+While you must do your homework, you should also seek professional advice to ensure you’re in the best position possible.

 How to prove you work for the NHS

-If lenders are doing a special deal because you are an NHS worker, they will need to see proof.
-ID, your employee number, P60s and payslips could be asked to be submitted.
+If lenders are offering you a special deal because you are an NHS worker, they will need to see proof.
+You may be asked to submit your ID, employee number, P60s, and payslips.

 What job roles qualify?